-In the last two lines the plane is described as being stationed “between the washing hung out.”
-Its crashing though the sky is as mundane to the onlookers as drying laundry.
+In the last two lines, the plane is described as being stationed “between the washing hung out.”
+Its crashing through the sky is as mundane to the onlookers as drying laundry.
 The sight of disaster has become commonplace.
-The only interest they show is in the “evening news” and the commercialized presentation of tragedy they’ve grown used to.
+The only interest they show is in the “evening news” and the commercialized presentation of the tragedy they’ve grown used to.

 The third stanza zooms back out again and the speaker notes how the “smoke beckons” some of those who “saw” the fall.
 The word “fall” is very important.
 Hughes chose it to represent the fall of the plane but also the moral fall of humankind, relating back to the biblical fall from Eden.
 This comparison is emphasized by a snake that is sulking in the “gloom of the brambles.”

 The onlookers study the crashing plane as they would the snake or the “rare flower.”
 It is something they might not see every day, but it is familiar enough they take note of it.
 From here on out the tones becomes darker.
 There is a man still alive after the crash, he has fallen from the air and is in dire need of help.